Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Related work

 \subsection{Object re-identification}

-Object re-identification technology is widely used in target tracking and intelligent security, mainly including person re-identification and vehicle re-identification.
-It can realize cross-camera image retrieval, tracking, and trajectory prediction of pedestrians or vehicles.
-In recent years, driven by deep learning technology, research in the object re-identification field has mainly focused on network architecture design \cite{Wang2018, ZhouK2019, Quan2019}, feature representation learning \cite{Zhao2017, Yao2019}, deep metric learning \cite{Wojke2018, Chen2018, Guo2018, Zhong2019}, ranking optimization \cite{Ye2015, Bai2019}, and recognition under video sequences \cite{Hou2019, Fu2019, Li2019}.
-This paper is to learn backward-compatible representation for ReID models.
+Object re-identification can realize cross-camera image retrieval, tracking, and trajectory prediction of pedestrians or vehicles.
+In recent years, research in this field has mainly focused on network architecture design \cite{Wang2018, ZhouK2019}, feature representation learning \cite{Zhao2017, Yao2019}, deep metric learning \cite{Wojke2018, Chen2018, Zhong2019}, ranking optimization \cite{Ye2015, Bai2019}, and recognition under video sequences \cite{Hou2019, Fu2019, Li2019}.
+Deep metric learning aims to establish similarity/dissimilarity between images.
+This paper is to design based on the metric learning paradigms and establish similarity/dissimilarity between new and old embeddings, aiming to learn backward-compatible representation.